 I heard this story several years ago.
 I've no idea how many chains of transmission it went through before it reached me.
 I've no idea its accuracy.
-What I do know is that even if it is completely inaccurate....it is TRUTH.
+It seems like it can't be "true."
+But I like it nonetheless.

 |Crap.
 I ended another line in "orange."|

 A 19th century Russian mother does not want to find her child pursuing art.
 This is a terrible thing.
 Russia is a hard, unmerciful land, and those without good jobs can literally freeze to death--or even worse, have to go a weekend without vodka.
 Art for art's sake is a concept alien to those who struggle to put a few mouthfuls of hot food into their bellies, and Bohemians quickly adjust their priorities when autumn's air first snaps.
 So when Nadja found her darling ten-year-old boy writing poetry, she was furious.
 This was not proper behavior for a little man.

 She told him to stop writing poetry.
 He refused.